vilemduha/blendercam/README.md

 ## 🤕 DISCLAIMER
+> [!WARNING]
 THE AUTHORS OF THIS SOFTWARE ACCEPT ABSOLUTELY NO LIABILITY FOR ANY HARM OR LOSS RESULTING FROM ITS USE.
+>
+> IT IS _EXTREMELY_ UNWISE
+TO RELY ON SOFTWARE ALONE FOR SAFETY.
+>
+> Any machinery capable of
+harming persons must have provisions for completely removing power from all motors, etc, before persons enter any danger area.
+>
+> All
-IT IS _EXTREMELY_ UNWISE TO RELY ON SOFTWARE ALONE FOR SAFETY.
-Any machinery capable of harming persons must have provisions for completely removing power from all motors, etc, before persons enter any danger area.
-All machinery must be designed to comply with local and national safety codes, and the authors of this software can not, and do not, take any responsibility for such compliance.
+machinery must be designed to comply with local and national safety codes, and the authors of this software can not, and do not, take any responsibility for such compliance.